 - This EPA also includes documenting the clinical assessment and care plan. - This EPA does not include care of critically ill infants or those with complex multisystem conditions, nor ongoing management of the neonate. - The observation of this EPA is divided into two parts: clinical assessment; clinical documentation.

 Part A: Clinical assessment

 - Physical exam observed: yes; no

-- Case mix: respiratory distress; other [write in]
+- Presentation: respiratory distress; other

+- Other presentation (write in):

 - Corrected gestational age (write in):